 - British Columbia

-No registry currently exists for the Northwest Territories, Nunavut, Yukon or Prince Edward Island.
+Note: No registry currently exists for Nunavut or Yukon.

 Most professional organizations offer an on-line referral service.
 Key words might vary across provinces but, generally, for a learning disability, the following are appropriate for the relevant specialty:

 I provided a learning disability assessment report to the PPC, but it wasn't enough information.
 Why?

 The report is out of date: If you had a psychological assessment before that age of 18, it might not be recent enough to provide accurate information about your functional limitations.
 Learning disabilities tend to become more stable with age.
 The abilities and skills of individuals change and develop into adulthood.